top of page

 Participants were randomized into one of two active dosing strategies, not to placebo.

-Cohort 1: received scheduled bilateral treatment; one rilparencel injection into each kidney, approximately three months apart, with 96% ultimately receiving both doses.
+Cohort 1: Received scheduled bilateral treatment; one rilparencel injection into each kidney, approximately three months apart, with 96% ultimately receiving both doses.

 What the Trial Found

 The headline result comes from Cohort 1.
-Annual eGFR slope improved from -5.84 to -1.27 mL/min/1.73 m²/year, a difference of +4.57 mL/min/1.73 m²/year (95% CI 1.95 to 7.18).
-Meaning that the change in function improved.
+The annual eGFR slope improved from -5.84 to -1.27 mL/min/1.73 m²/year, a difference of +4.57 mL/min/1.73 m²/year (95% CI 1.95 to 7.18).
+This means that kidney function improved.
 That is a large enough signal to make most nephrologists stop and look twice.

-In Cohort 2, slope improved from -3.40 to -1.71 mL/min/1.73 m²/year, a difference of +1.70 (95% CI -0.24 to 3.63), directionally favorable, but not definitively so based on the confidence interval.
+In Cohort 2, the slope improved from -3.40 to -1.71 mL/min/1.73 m²/year, a difference of +1.70 (95% CI -0.24 to 3.63).
+This result is directionally favorable, but not definitively so based on the confidence interval.

-Absolute mean (average) eGFR change from baseline after the last injection remained modest: Cohort 1 lost approximately 0.8 to 2.2 mL/min/1.73 m² through 18 months
+The absolute mean eGFR change from baseline after the last injection remained modest: Cohort 1 lost approximately 0.8 to 2.2 mL/min/1.73 m² through 18 months, while Cohort 2 lost approximately 2.1 to 2.9 mL/min/1.73 m².

-• Sustained ≥40% eGFR decline occurred in 17% of Cohort 1 and 8% of Cohort 2
+• Sustained ≥40% eGFR decline occurred in 17% of Cohort 1 and 8% of Cohort 2.

-• Progression to eGFR <15 or kidney replacement therapy occurred in 17% and 16% (C1, C2), respectively
+• Progression to eGFR <15 or kidney replacement therapy occurred in 17% and 16% (C1, C2), respectively.

 • Albuminuria was not a convincing strength of the therapy, and no consistent effect on urine albumin excretion emerged.